gyulanemeth/bluefox.email/posts/quick-start-to-bluefox-email.md

 Next, go to the **Contacts** section and create or edit your subscriber lists.
 Make sure each list has a clear name and description, as this information is also shown to subscribers.

 That’s it your subscription preferences page is now personalized.
+You can check this out by sending a test email to yourself and clicking the **unsubscribe** link at the bottom of the email.
+This will take you to the subscription preferences page where you can see your project logo and subscriber lists.

 ## Step 4: Email Theme Settings